abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/2-Algorithms.md

 > It tells us **How well/fast a problem is solved**, it's the language we use to telling (how the runtime of an algorithm grows as the inputs grow)

-- Big O doesn't tell you the speed in **seconds**.
-Big O notation lets you compare the number of operations.
+- **Big O** doesn't tell you the speed in **seconds**.
+Big O notation lets you compare the **number of operations**.
 It tells you how fast the algorithm grows.
-  - we don't use seconds because:
+  - we don't use `seconds` because:
     - different machines will record different times for the same algorithm
     - the same machine will record different times for the same algorithm if it runs at different times of the day
+  - We don't use `steps / num of operations` because:
+    - different operations take different amounts of time
+    - same operation can be implemented to take different amounts of time, e.g. `for loop` vs `while loop`
+    - we want to talk about the **growth rate** of an algorithm, not the **speed** of the algorithm

-    - to study the running time of an algorithm, we need to fully implement it (which takes time specially for complex algorithms and large inputs)
+> So, to study the running time of an algorithm, we need to know the **growth rate** of the number of operations in the algorithm as the input size grows, and not the actual number of operations for a specific input size.

 - `O(n)` -> `n` is the number of operations an algorithm will make
 - `O(log(n))` -> `log(n)` is the number of operations an algorithm will make
 - `O(n^2)` -> `n^2` is the number of operations an algorithm will make